-Resolved, That we the delegates and visitors to the Atlantic Association, held in the town of Beaufort, thank the good people of this town for so hospitably opening the doors of their town, their homes, their hearts and their churches, for the delightful sail this afternoon, and that we pray God's second Sunday in Sep., 1902, with the Church at Bayboro.
-All joined in singing "God be with you till we meet again," C.
+Resolved, That we the delegates and visitors to the Atlantic Association, held in the town of Beaufort, thank the good people of this town for so hospitably opening the doors of their town, their homes, their hearts and their shared opening the doors of their shared and that we pray God's their churches, for the delightful sail this afternoon, and that we pray God's blessings on them and theirs.

-On motion Association adjourned to meet Wednesday after the blessings on them and theirs.
+On motion Association adjourned to meet Wednesday after the second Sunday in Sep., 1902, with the Church at Bayboro.

-W. Blanchard invoked God's blessings, the good-byes were said, and so closed the 18th annual session of the Atlantic Association.
+All joined in singing "God be with you till we meet again," C. W. Blanchard invoked God's blessings, the good-byes were said, and so closed the 18th annual session of the Atlantic Association.
 S. M. BRINSON, Moderator.